MONTEREY BAY ROSE SOCIETY

 b.
 Deerskin or goatskin is most flexible

 c.
-Watch out for prickles which stick you through a seam
+Watch out for prickles that stick you through a seam

 Remember the following things to do while pruning.